AIAUSA/goaia-teamblogs/_drafts/_utc-high-school/what-s-all-the-hype-about.md

 title: What's all the hype about?
 date: 2018-05-01 13:36:49 -0400
 ---
 As a high school athlete you are familiar with the buzz and emotion around the game.
+However, you know there's much more.
+You are preparing lifetime of competition.

-Are you ready to step your game up?
+**Are you ready to step your game up?**

 ### **If your answer is yes, consider this:**